tchannagiri/DSBplot/README.md

 ![Universal layout vertex placement key](figures/graph_layout_scheme.png) *Figure 1: Universal layout vertex placement key.*

+A useful feature of the `DSBplot-graph` command is the `--debug` parameter that allows users to output tables that describe the vertices plotted, their coordinates, and the edge between the vertices.
+This may be used to debug the layout algorithms or to extract the vertex coordinates for use in other software.

 ### Graph aesthetics

 In this section, we describe the visual features of the graphs.
 Not all parameters are described here; for a full description please use `DSBplot-graph --help`.